deverl-ide/deverl/INSTALL.md

 PATH="$(pwd)":$PATH ; export PATH
 </code></pre>

+to install necessary packages, then continue to [build Erlang](#build-erlang).

+#### Build Erlang

+**NOTE** You must use at least Erlang R17 due to a bug in the wx application in previous versions.

-to install necessary packages, then download and extract the latest erlang release from [here](http://www.erlang.org/download.html here).
+Download and extract the latest erlang release from [here](http://www.erlang.org/download.html), or clone the [erlang repository](https://github.com/erlang/otp).

 Now type:

 <pre><code>cd otp_src_xxx
 ./configure
 make
+make install (optional, will install to default directory [usually /usr/local])
 </pre></code>